AI governance for banks, insurers, and fintechs

 - Does TRAIGA apply to banks and financial institutions?

-- How does TRAIGA relate to SR 11-7 model risk management?
+- How does Risk Meridian relate to SR 11-7 model risk management?

 - SR 11-7 (the Federal Reserve / OCC model risk management guidance) has long required banks to maintain model inventories, conduct independent validation, and implement ongoing monitoring controls.
-TRAIGA extends and formalizes similar requirements specifically for AI systems, adding disclosure obligations and risk tiering frameworks that go beyond traditional model risk management.
-TRAIGA (the platform) is designed to satisfy both SR 11-7 and TRAIGA Act requirements from a single system of record.
+Risk Meridian extends those practices to AI systems, adding AI-specific risk classification and documentation that go beyond traditional model risk management.
+The platform is designed to support both your SR 11-7 model risk program and your TRAIGA good-faith record from a single system of record.

-- How does TRAIGA help with fair lending AI compliance?
+- How does Risk Meridian help with fair lending AI compliance?

 - Yes.
-TRAIGA is designed with financial services confidentiality requirements in mind.
+Risk Meridian is designed with financial services confidentiality requirements in mind.
 You document governance metadata about your models (purpose, risk tier, controls, validation status) rather than the model's proprietary code or parameters.
 Role-based access controls ensure sensitive model documentation is accessible only to authorized personnel.

 - What happens when a regulatory examiner requests AI documentation?

-- Does TRAIGA support EU AI Act compliance for international financial institutions?
+- Does Risk Meridian support EU AI Act compliance for international financial institutions?

 - Yes.
 Financial institutions serving EU markets must comply with the EU AI Act's high-risk AI requirements for credit scoring, life and health insurance, and certain other financial applications.
-TRAIGA maps your controls against both TRAIGA Act and EU AI Act requirements simultaneously, so international institutions can manage their entire AI compliance program from one platform.
+Risk Meridian helps you document your controls against both TRAIGA and the EU AI Act, so international institutions can manage their AI compliance program from one platform.

 Get your financial AI governance program exam-ready

-Start free.
+Start now.
 Inventory your first model in under 10 minutes.
-Produce audit-ready risk documentation before your next examination — no implementation project, transparent monthly pricing.
+Produce examiner-ready risk documentation before your next examination — no implementation project, transparent monthly pricing.

-SR 11-7 and TRAIGA coverage in one platform
+SR 11-7 and TRAIGA support in one platform

 Examiner-ready model inventory in days, not months